Environment Variable Management in Docker: .env vs. stack.env

 Standalone Deployments:

-Docker Compose automatically detects and loads the.env
+Docker Compose automatically detects and loads the.envfile when running commands likedocker-compose up.

-Docker Swarm and the stack.env
+Docker Swarm and the stack.env File

 Key Features